nawab312/AWS/Database/AWS_RDS/Notes.md

   - SQL Server: 1433
   - Amazon Aurora (MySQL-compatible): 3306
   - Amazon Aurora (PostgreSQL-compatible): 5432

+*In Provisioned IOPS (io1/io2) volumes, the Storage and IOPS are often linked by a ratio* *- Minimum ratio: 1 GB storage = 50 IOPS*
+*- So if you want 20,000 IOPS, you must provision at least 400 GB storage.*

+**Handling RDS Running Out of Storage (Without Downtime)**
-- **RDS – Storage Auto Scaling** Helps you increase storage on your RDS DB instance dynamically.
+- Enable *RDS – Storage Auto Scaling* Helps you increase storage on your RDS DB instance dynamically.
 When RDS detects you are running out of free database storage, it scales automatically.
-Avoid manually scaling your database storage
+Avoid manually scaling your database storage.
+Auto-scaling has a max cap (e.g., 16 TB for PostgreSQL/MySQL)
+- Monitor `FreeStorageSpace` metric via CloudWatch
+- Clean up unused tables/logs/temp files (via DB queries).
+Archive old data to S3 if needed

 - **RDS Read Replicas for read scalability**
   - Up to 15 Read Replicas Within AZ, Cross AZ or Cross Region.